-If you are the seller wear something that shows you are the garage sale owner so buyers aren’t put off trying to figure out who to pay.
+Ithe seller wears something that shows you are the garage sale owner, so buyers aren’t put off trying to figure out who to pay.

-Sometimes have a little table set up with a money-box on it is better for customers because they know where to go or stand until someone comes to the table.
+Sometimes, having a little table set up with a money-box is better for customers because they know where to go or stand until someone comes to the table.

 Consider it similar to checking out at the cash register.
 Get in and get out.
 Don’t let buyers try to figure out who you are.

-If your community no longer has a newspaper check to see if there is a monthly newsletter or weekly paper that gets sent out to homeowners.
+If your community no longer has a newspaper, check if a monthly newsletter or weekly paper gets sent out to homeowners.

-These are small print papers just to let people know what is happening in the community without all the huge expenses of a major publication.
+These are small print papers to let people know what is happening in the community without major publication’s huge expenses.

 Most of these newspapers will have a garage sale section where you can advertise your sale.

-Other options are listing your garage sale on Kijiji where we find most of our garage sale postings when we are preparing our garage sale list for the weekend.
+Other options are listing your garage sale on Kijiji, where we find most of our garage sale postings when preparing our garage sale list for the weekend.

-Most garage sales happen on a Saturday but there are some that run all week or even on a Sunday.
+Most garage sales happen on a Saturday, but some run all week or even on a Sunday.

 Other places to advertise a garage sale

-Gone are the days where you drive around the city aimlessly asking yourself if there will be any garage sale signs near me.
+Gone are the days when you drive around the city aimlessly ask yourself if there will be any garage sale signs near me.

-Although garage sale signs are imperative to have as part of the garage sale staging process there are other options of getting the word out there.
+Although garage sale signs are imperative as part of the garage sale staging process, there are other options for getting the word out there.

 This is all part of the garage sale staging process.

-Once all the pieces of the puzzle fall into place watch the money fall back into your bank account rather than the second-hand shops who make money from your stuff for free.
+Once all the pieces of the puzzle fall into place, watch the money fall back into your bank account rather than the second-hand shops that make money from your stuff for free.